onesvadba/Project_Morse/README.md

 Module hex_7seg.vhd displays currently selected character on seven-segment display.
 Selected character on switches is used as an input.
 Process 7_seg_decoder selects which case is currently selected and outputs signal into the seven-segment display.

+### clock_enable
+Module clock_enable is used in order for the program not to react to every rising edge of internal clock.

 Simulation for character "9"
 ![waves](https://github.com/onesvadba/Project_Morse/blob/main/waves.PNG)